Name: The Millionaire’s Brain by Winter Vee.

 There’s a reason certain people are rich and others aren’t.
 It’s in their beliefs, their way of thinking and affirmations they make.

-That’s basically it.
 And please tell me where in that whole paragraph did I say anything you haven’t already heard before?
 Unless you’ve been living in a cave all your life, never read a self help book or any blog, this information is nothing new.
+And honestly, good self help resources about business and riches exist, I just don’t think Millionaire’s Brain is one of them.

 Now obviously, it’s all honest information and you can’t argue with it.
 But why re-affirm what you already know to be obvious information when you can do so without it?
 I’ll explain that more when I give my personal thoughts on this program and the whole self help industry…